han3zeng/yahoo-works/README.md

 #### Features

-* Implemented all requirements.
+* Implemented all requirements
 * Maintainable
-    * single reducer state for all inputs
+    * Create single reducer state for all inputs

 * Flexible
     * You can just specify maxLength prop to enable max-length validation mechanism.
-    * Specify type to `url` to enable url validation.
+    * Specify type to `url` to enable url validation

     ```js